Survivor Advocacy & Healing - CAPE

 Financial Support

-The CAPE Survivor Fund was initiated by a group of student activists who recognized the financial burden that gender-based violence often has on survivors.
+The CAPE Survivor Fund was initiated by a group of student activists who recognized the financial burden that interpersonal violence often has on survivors.

 Learn More